ibm-cloud-docs/app-configuration/ac-progressive-rollout.md

 ### Blocked operations during progressive rollout
 {: #ac-progressive-rollout-blocked-operations}

-When a progressive rollout is in the running state, the following operations are blocked:
+When a progressive rollout is in the running state, certain operations are blocked to maintain rollout integrity and prevent conflicts.

 - **Creating another progressive rollout**: Only one progressive rollout is allowed per flag.
 - **Starting an experiment**: Experiments can't run on flags that already have a running progressive rollout.